Stewardship & Giving

 How Do I Know What To Give?

 For all of us, our giving decision invites us to focus on the abundance that comes from God.
-Pledging stretches us to be more aware of what really matters to us and to be more alive to the blessings that are always surrounding us and our loved ones.
+Giving stretches us to be more aware of what really matters to us and more alive to the blessings that are always surrounding us and our loved ones.

 For some, the concept of giving back 10% of what they have received is inconceivable; for others, it’s the least they can do.
-For all of us, our giving decision invites us to focus on the abundance that comes from God.
-Pledging stretches us to be more aware of what really matters to us and more alive to the blessings that are always surrounding us and our loved ones.

-Planned giving allows an individual to respond to the desire or need to "pass it forward".
-So many that went before us did exactly that.
-Gifts both large and small from faithful members have enabled churches to remain alive through their generosity, Estate planning gifts, trusts and other charitable instruments, add a wonderful element of financial stability to your church.
+Planned giving allows individuals and families to respond to the desire or need to "pass it forward."
+Many who went before us did exactly that.
+Endowment gifts both large and small from faithful members through wills, trusts, and other charitable instruments, add a wonderful element of financial stability to your church.
 Appreciating over time, they allow us to stretch toward goals that we might otherwise not have attempted.

-A planned gift or deferred gift, is a gift that is planned for during the donor's lifetime but not actually received by the church or charity until the donors death.
+A planned gift or deferred gift, is a gift that is planned for during the donor's lifetime but not actually received by the church or charity until the donor’s death.
 These can include bequests, life income gifts, and certain life insurance arrangements.